cloudysingh/AzureLighthouse/README.md

 # AzureLighthouse
-This repository contains the files and codes that can help you setup an Azure Lighthouse customer demo
+This repository contains the files and codes that can help you setup an Azure Lighthouse demo.